weszane/figma/.qoder/rules/new.md

 2. **Input Details**:
    - The code may have minified variable names (e.g., `a`, `b`) and no type annotations.
+   - The symbol `createOptimistThunk` first argument is like redux thunk store context.

 3. **Output Requirements**:
    - Provide the complete refactored TypeScript code for this snippet, ensuring no part is omitted.